sswam/allemande/doc/guide.md

 ### AI Artists
 - Using the AI art models directly can be a bit technical.
 For best results, new users can talk to Illu, Pixi and Gema, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
 Illu the "AI art prompting expert" is distinct from Illy the AI art model.
-- **Illy**: High-quality photorealistic and artistic image generation using Juggernaut XL, able to draw every character; talk to Illy to see your ideas come to life
+- **Illy**: High-quality photorealistic and artistic image generation using Juggernaut XL
-- **Hily**: High-quality image generation using LEOSAM's HelloWorld XL, for a wide range of conceptual and fantasy art, able to draw every character
+- **Hily**: High-quality image generation using LEOSAM's HelloWorld XL

 ### Search Agents
 - **Goog**: A search agent that provides Google web search results
 - **Gimg**: A search agent that provides Google image search results
-- **UTube**: A video search agent that helps you find the best content on YouTube
+- **UTube**: A search agent that provides YouTube video search results

 ### Programming Tools
 - **Palc**: Calculator